 CASE 1: The starter motor cranked the engine.
 This means that the starter motor is good and that you have an electrical issue keeping the starter motor from cranking the engine.

-The next step is to go to TEST 2 and see if the starter motor starter motor is getting the Start Signal on the S terminal wire (circuit).
-Go to TEST 2: Verifying The Start signal from the ignition switch.
+The next step is to go to TEST 2 and see if the starter motor solenoid is getting the Start Signal on the S terminal wire (circuit).
+Go to: TEST 2: Verifying The Start signal from the ignition switch.